daisynyj/DataIntensive/project0.md

 Speed
 Optimizing every aspect of the stack specifically for MongoDB & Redis to making MongoDB & Redis as fast as possible.
 Safety
-When an instance is provisioned, it°Øs automatically multiplexed across multiple, physically separate systems.
+When an instance is provisioned, it‚Äôs automatically multiplexed across multiple, physically separate systems.
 Load-balanced mongos servers provide access, and replica sets with at least one secondary are standard.
 Backups are automatic.Support
 There is an easy-to-use, amazing ready-to-go MongoDB & Redis service.
 Reference:
 https://objectrocket.com/

 Openstack trove:
 Trove is the database as a service open source project for OpenStack.
 The mission of Trove is to provide scalable and reliable cloud database as a service provisioning functionality for relational and nonrelational database engines, and to improve its full-featured and extensible open source framework.
-There are two primary markets that will benefit from Trove: the first being service providers such as RackSpace who provide cloud-based services similar to Amazon°Øs AWS.
+There are two primary markets that will benefit from Trove: the first being service providers such as RackSpace who provide cloud-based services similar to Amazon‚Äôs AWS.
 With Trove, much of the management of the database system is taken care of by automating a significant portion of the configuration and initial setup steps necessitated when launching a new server.
-This includes deployment, configuration, patching, backups, restores, and monitoring that can be administered from either a CLI interface, RESTful API°Øs or OpenStack°Øs Horizon dashboard.
+This includes deployment, configuration, patching, backups, restores, and monitoring that can be administered from either a CLI interface, RESTful API‚Äôs or OpenStack‚Äôs Horizon dashboard.
 Trove is only able to deliver single instances of SQL/NoSQL databases for customers, but a database in single instance (SI) mode has a set of limitations dictated by the environment where it's installed, primarily related to read/write-operations.
 Reference:
 https://www.openstack.org/summit/openstack-summit-atlanta-2014/session-videos/presentation/openstack-dbaas-trove-mysql-replication-overview